khoek/RemoteBukkit/README.md

 # RemoteBukkit
 ## General
 RemoteBukkit allows admins to, with the help of a plugin, remotely use the server's console.
-You do this by running a console client on you computer and you provide this client with the hostname and port on which the RemoteBukkit plugin's server is running.
+You do this by running a client on your computer and you provide this client with the hostname and port on which the RemoteBukkit plugin's server is running.
 Of course you will also need to provide the client with the server's username and password (set up in the plugin config file) for security.

 So, provided the server has the RemoteBukkit plugin installed, admins can remotely use the Bukkit Console to control the server and execute Bukkit console commands server side.